Rohitwable/react-comp/README.md

 don't do - send http request
 4. then renders child components -their lifecycle methods
 5. componentDidMount()- we use it for making http req to get data

+COMPONENT UPDATE-
+whenever props / state changes component updates
+1. getDerivedStateFromProps()- we get the updated props when component updates sync local state of component with receiving props don't - http call
+2. shouldComponentUpdate()- can cancel the updating process prevent the unnecessary update calls
+3. render()-
+4. renders child components
+5. getSnapshotBeforeUpdate()- takes prv props and prv state as input and returns snapshot object we use it for last minute dom operations e.g. getting the current scrolling position
+6. componentDidUpdate()- it checks whether component done it's updation don't do- http req/ don not enter infinite loop